typelevel/cats/docs/src/main/mdoc/datatypes/statet.md

 }
 ```

-In the code above you can see some useful functions such the one for hide the target word by the attempts made.
+In the code above you can see some useful functions, such the one that returns the encrypted target word.
 Let's focus on the state machine game steps.

 ```scala mdoc:silent